 1) Help!
 My Monstera Leaves are Turning Yellow

-Yellow Monstera leaves can be a sign of overwatering.
+Yellowing Monstera leaves can be a sign of overwatering.
 Before giving your Monstera a drink, check to make sure it needs water by sticking your finger a few inches down into the soil.
 If it feels dry, give it some water.

-Yellow leaves can also indicate that your monstera needs to be fertilized.
+Yellow leaves can also indicate that your Monstera needs to be fertilized.
 I recommend only fertilizing your plant during the Spring or Summer.

 2) Help!
 My Monstera Leaves are Turning Black